LucasDelfino92/morrowindsharp/mw2.md

 If you have installed any of the following combinations, download and install the patches from the page linked above.

 - Hunter's Mark + Patch for Purists Patch
-- Hunter's Mark + Area Effect Projectiles Integrated Patch
-- Hunter's Mark + Expansions Integrated Patch
 - MDMD + Adamantium Armor Integrated Patch
 - MDMD + Expansions Integrated Patch
-- There Can Be Only One + Expansions Integrated Patch
 - There Can Be Only One + MDMD Patch
 - BTBGI + Realistic Repair Add-on Patch
 - BTBGI + MDMD - Creatures Patch